Selectus2/Selectus2/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Pune, India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Principal Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring to contribute to Open source technologies.